 For faculty and staff, the AUS Wellness Program provides a broad selection of fitness and wellbeing opportunities designed to helping members of the AUS community reach and maintain their optimal level of wellness.
 In addition, members of the AUS community can engage in personal training sessions specifically designed for them.

 For more information on the Faculty/Staff Wellness Program at AUS, please contact firstname.lastname@example.org.

-Our dedicated University Health Center (UHC) provides primary healthcare, as well as education and supportive services to the AUS community, including students.
-With three full-time physicians, six full-time nurses and an administration manager, we provide a large range of health services, including regular cancer and blood pressure awareness campaigns.
+Our dedicated University Health Services (UHS) provide primary healthcare, as well as education and supportive services to the AUS community, including students.
+With three full-time physicians and five full-time nurses, we provide a large range of health services, including regular cancer and blood pressure awareness campaigns.

-For enquiries regarding health services offered by UHC, please contact firstname.lastname@example.org.
+For enquiries regarding health services offered by UHS, please contact email@example.com.